-Let~$A' \eqdef \setst{a_i}{i \in Q}$ and~$B' \eqdef \setst{b_i}{i \in Q}$ be the corresponding subsets.
+Consider $A' \eqdef \setst{a_i}{i \in Q}$ and $B' \eqdef \setst{b_{\tau(i)}}{i \in Q}$ be the corresponding subsets of~$A,B$.
 They form a chain representation of~$\Mc_s(\sigma)$.
-Furthermore, the direction of edges in~$T[A']$, resp.~$T[B']$, depends only on the orders~$\qle_1,\qle'_2$, resp.~$\qle'_1,\qle_2$.
+Furthermore, the direction of edges in~$T[A']$, respectively~$T[B']$, depends only on the orders~$\qle_1,\qle'_2$, respectively~$\qle'_1,\qle_2$.
 By \cref{lem:tournament-order}, this means that~$T[A']$ is a transitive tournament whose order corresponds to---in the sense of equal to or inverse of--- either~$\qle_1$ or~$\qle'_2$, and similarly in~$B'$.
-We now have to consider two cases. \begin{enumerate} \item If edges in~$T[A']$ correspond to the order~$\qle_1$, and edges in~$T[B']$ correspond to the order~$\qle_2$, then the chain orders become redundant: we have obtained~$\Mc_s(\sigma)$ as adjacency matrix between two chains, up to some reversal of orders.
-This is case~\labelcref{item:center-matrix} of the claim. \item Otherwise, if for instance the edges in~$T[A']$ correspond to the order~$\qle'_2$, then~$A'$ is equipped with both the orders~$\qle_1$ (as chain order) and~$\qle'_2$ (from the direction of edges), which together encode~$\sigma$ as a bi-order.
-This is case~\labelcref{item:side-chain-order} of the claim.
-The situation is similar when the edges of~$T[B']$ correspond to~$\qle'_1$. \end{enumerate} \end{proof}
+We now have to consider two cases. \begin{enumerate} \item If the edges in~$T[A']$ correspond to the ordering~$\qle_1$, and the edges in~$T[B']$ correspond to the order~$\qle_2$, then the chain orders become redundant: we have obtained~$\Mc_s(\sigma)$ as adjacency matrix between two chains, up to some reversal of orderings.
+This is case~\labelcref{item:center-matrix} of the statement. \item Otherwise, if for instance the edges in~$T[A']$ correspond to the order~$\qle'_2$, then~$A'$ is equipped with the orderings~$\qle_1$ (as chain ordering) and~$\qle'_2$ (from the direction of edges), which together encode~$\sigma$ as a bi-order.
+This is case~\labelcref{item:side-chain-order} of the statement.

+The situation is similar when the edges of~$T[B']$ correspond to~$\qle'_1$, except the roles of the chain ordering and the ordering induced by edges are swapped, which corresponds to replacing~$\sigma$ by its inverse. \qedhere \end{enumerate} \end{proof}